List of Lucknow Metro stations

-The Lucknow metro covers a distance of 22.87 km with 22 stations with 19 elevated and 3 below ground.
+The Lucknow metro covers a distance of 22.87 km with 21 stations, of which 17 are elevated and four underground.

 It is built and operated by the Lucknow Metro Rail Corporation Limited (LMRC).
-Its first section inaugurated on 5 September 2017 and opened for public on September 6, 2017, with the Red Line.
-As of now, Lucknow Metro has 21 metro stations with a total route length of 22.878 km.
+Its first section was inaugurated on 5 September 2017 and opened for public on September 6, 2017, with the Red Line.
+As of now, Lucknow Metro has 21 metro stations, with a total route length of 22.878 km.